ancoleman/panflow/docs/migration_guide.md

-# Migration Guide: PAN-OS XML Utilities
+# Migration Guide: PANFlow

-This guide will help you transition from the old monolithic `PanOsXmlUtils` class to the new modular, functional design of the PAN-OS XML Utilities.
+This guide will help you transition from the old monolithic `PanOsXmlUtils` class to the new modular, functional design of the PANFlow tool.

 ## Key Changes